iclcv/icl/manual/modules/io.rst

 .. note::

-   Whenever a new V4L2 camera provides an unrecognized color format, support for this format must be added to the **ColorFormatDecoder**
+   Whenever a new V4L2 camera provides an unrecognized color format, support for this format must be added to the :icl:`ColorFormatDecoder`

 .. _io.intrinsic-calibrator: